Parole: Difference from mandatory supervision

 Some states in the United States have what is known as "mandatory supervision", whereby an inmate is released before the completion of their sentence due to legal technicalities which oblige the offender justice system to free them.
 In the federal prison system, and in some states such as Texas, inmates are compensated with "good time", which is counted towards time served.
 For example, if an inmate served five years of a ten-year prison term, and also had five years of "good time", they will have completed their sentence "on paper", obliging the state to release them unless deemed a threat to society in writing by the parole board.
-Where parole is granted or denied at the discretion of a parole board, mandatory supervision does not involve a decision making process: one either qualifies for it or does not.
+Mandatory supervision is different from parole in that it is not based on a board's discretion, but instead is legally required once an incarcerated individual's sentence is served.
+Where parole is granted or denied at the discretion of a parole board, mandatory supervision does not involve a decision-making process: one either qualifies for it or does not.
 Mandatory supervision tends to involve stipulations that are more lenient than those of parole, and in some cases place no obligations at all on the individual being released.

+Racial disparities

+Evidence shows that within the U.S. parole system there are multiple points of racial disparities involving parole eligibility, decisions regarding release and the loss of parole privileges.
+The disparities in the system are the results of the racial history in the United States that has led to increased supervision amongst certain racial groups.

+Consistent data across the states shows that a larger percentage of Black Americans are under parole than White Americans.
+Between 2001 and 2018, disparities between Black and White Americans in the parole system continued with minimal trends of improvement.

+It has also been noted that the criteria parole boards use for release decisions such as ‘remorse’ or ‘insight’ is negatively biased towards people of color.
+The practice of using actuarial risk for release decisions has been widely debated due to its incorporation of criminal history, neighborhood characteristics, financial status; all categories that statistically put Black and Latino communities at a disadvantage.